Monish395/CN_Project/README.md

 🖥️ How to Run

 1. Start the Server
+    - Run the Server.java file

 2. Run the Client (LibGDX UI)
     - Make sure you have your LibGDX environment set up.
     - cd client
     - Compile and run using your IDE or Gradle
-- Both clients should connect to the same server.
-Use two windows or machines.
+    - Both clients should connect to the same server (same Wi=Fi).
+Use two windows or machines(connected to same Wi-Fi).

 ---